-High-quality vacuums hang around 5-10 times compared cheaper vacuums, here’s a breakdown of what you can expect to get at various price points:
+High-quality vacuums hang around 5-10 times compared to cheaper vacuums, here’s a breakdown of what you can expect to get at various price points:

 Under $300: There are several high-quality vacuums in this range, but these are almost exclusively for hard floors and area rugs or flat carpeting.

-$400-600: At this level, vacuums don’t have extra features, but have higher-quality materials, durable motors and high class performance.
+$400-600: At this level, vacuums don’t have extra features, but have higher-quality materials, durable motors, and high-class performance.

-$650-$1000: Majority of features are available in this level.
+$650-$1000: The majority of features are available at this level.
 These vacuum cleaners offer better finishing, lower noise levels, more than 99% filtration.

 Surprisingly, you can also get the best vacuum cleaner under $100 that will still satisfy your cleaning needs.